 - Surgical removal of scars: A surgical procedure is generally done to remove a protruding scar.
 This is an expensive method, but it usually gets the best results as far as aesthetic appearance is concerned.

 - Silicon sheet therapy: In this type of treatment, a plaster containing silicone gel is stuck on the scar.
 This therapy can be used on fresh wounds as well as bulging scars.
 It applies pressure to the wound and prevents the formation of scabs while protecting the inner layers where the collagen is rebuilding the skin tissue.
-This way, development of a discoloured scar is negated.
+This way, the development of a raised scar is negated.

 All of these treatments, including scar removal cream for babies, shouldn’t be tried without the doctor’s approval.
 Your doctor is in the best position to determine if the probable side effects of these treatments could be too high for your baby.
 So, consult with your doctor before you go for any treatment.